AirshipWeb/airship-website/src/pages/blog/pre-alpha-airship-blog-series-5-drydock-and-its-relationship-to-cluster-api.md

 milestone, Alpha, the community took some time to reflect on lessons learned and how they impacted the direction and design of Airship 2.0.
 We have summarized these lessons learned and how the design has changed over time - including using different technologies and approaches.
 You can read more about these changes here: [Airship 2.0 is Alpha - Lessons Learned](https://www.airshipit.org/blog/airship2-is-alpha/).
-We recommend reviews these changes before reading blogs marked as "Pre-Alpha."_
+We recommend reviewing these changes before reading blogs marked as "Pre-Alpha."_

 As part of the evolution of Airship 1.0, an enduring goal has remained supporting multiple provisioning backends beyond just bare metal.
 This includes those that can provision to third-party clouds and to other use cases like OpenStack VMs as well as enable you to bring your own infrastructure.<!-- more -->